HolographicWings/Modern_MHFZ_PatchServer/README.md

 - The admin panel command system exists, but available commands are limited to `Stop`.
 - The admin panel uses HTTP Basic authentication and must be protected by HTTPS and network restrictions in production.
 - The native HTTPS support is TBD.
-- External WebServer is theorically functional, but might require custom rules for your webserver to provide the proper ETag in the `check` & `check2` endpoints.
+- External WebServer is theorically functional, but might requires custom rules for your webserver to provide the proper ETag in the `check` & `check2` endpoints.

 See [Development notes](docs/development.md) and [Troubleshooting](docs/troubleshooting.md) for implementation notes and known pitfalls.